 Creating an aesthetic forces you to think of the feelings, themes, or even settings in the story in a broad, boiled-down sense.
 It can give you the ability to see the story at a glance, and it might show you that you have a lack of focus, or that you’re going a direction you didn’t intend to go.
 Maybe you’ll realize that everything on your mood board is dark and depressing, but you didn’t intend the story to be so dark.
 Maybe you’ll realize that a subplot took over the board, and that maybe you’re focusing on it too much, or that it should actually be the main plot.
 An aesthetic can be shared with others before you even have a synopsis that you can share, if you’re still in earlier stages of writing a story.

 There’s really no wrong way to create an aesthetic or mood board.
-If you’re not sure where to start, try searching for key words related to your book’s themes, feelings, etc. on a site like pexels.com, pixabay.com, or unsplash.com.
+If you’re not sure where to start, try searching for key words related to your book’s themes, feelings, setting, etc. on a site like pexels.com, pixabay.com, or unsplash.com.
 Gather some images, and then use something like canva.com to put those pictures together in some way.

 Remember that the aesthetic doesn’t even have to be all pictures (or any pictures), despite how it might seem to go against the meaning of the word “aesthetic.”
 Again, there’s no right or wrong here, just a tool to inspire, discover, or boost creativity.